Have you ever walked down the street and saw a group of youngsters wearing the iconic Adidas tracksuit?

 The brand came up with a new high-tech 3d printing technique that aims to produce faster, without sacrificing quality and waste.

 2.2.
 Stand for social causes

 One of the quickest ways to establish trust and authority with your audience is through community involvement.
 Embracing inclusivity, diversity, and visibility shows the human side of your brand, helping your followers form an emotional connection with you.

-As such, another impactful social media campaign was created around the Black Lives Matter movement.
+As such, another impactful Adidas social media campaign was created around the Black Lives Matter movement.

-Following the death of George Floyd, Adidas declared in a series of tweets that "it is time to own up to our silence."
+Following the death of George Floyd, the brand declared in a series of tweets that "it is time to own up to our silence."